This conference brought out the latest thinking on policy to reduce transport emissions and next steps for low emission vehicles in the UK.

-They will examine practical measures for local government in improving air quality, outlined in the review of interventions for reducing outdoor air pollution published by Public Health England - including the use of spatial planning to reduce transport network congestion, implementing vehicle-free environments, and supporting the development of active travel infrastructure and encourage behavioural change.
+They examined practical measures for local government in improving air quality, outlined in the review of interventions for reducing outdoor air pollution published by Public Health England - including the use of spatial planning to reduce transport network congestion, implementing vehicle-free environments, and supporting the development of active travel infrastructure and encourage behavioural change.

-We also expect discussion on what can be learnt from the launch of London’s ULEZ as local authorities develop low-carbon transport systems, the impact of Clean Air Zones, and how charging zones will be designed and evaluated.
+Sessions looked at what can be learnt from the launch of London’s ULEZ as local authorities develop low-carbon transport systems, the impact of Clean Air Zones, and how charging zones will be designed and evaluated.

-Attendees will also examine potential solutions for reducing emissions following £25m government investment for new zero emission technologies, as well as potential innovation for larger vehicles and road freight that may be more challenging to electrify, such as the Future Fuels for Flight and Freight, ports and shipping and Hydrogen for Transport schemes.
+Further sessions examined potential solutions for reducing emissions following £25m government investment for new zero emission technologies, as well as potential innovation for larger vehicles and road freight that may be more challenging to electrify, such as the Future Fuels for Flight and Freight, ports and shipping and Hydrogen for Transport schemes.